antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 Once you've completed a Medusa solo fight you are happy with, please use the /ace command in Discord with the optional "submit" parameter set to TRUE, and add also the optional "video link" parameter with a link to the fight.

-**PLEASE CHECK YOUR SUBMISSION BEFORE POSTING IT BY RUNNING THE /SCORE COMMAND FIRST WITH SUBMIT TO "FALSE", TO MAKE SURE THE SUBMISSION LOOKS LIKE IT'S SUPPOSED TO.
+**PLEASE CHECK YOUR SUBMISSION BEFORE POSTING IT BY RUNNING THE /ACE COMMAND FIRST WITH SUBMIT TO "FALSE", TO MAKE SURE THE SUBMISSION LOOKS LIKE IT'S SUPPOSED TO.
 IT WILL SAVE US ALL A LOT OF TIME AND FRUSTRATION.
 THANK YOU!**

+### When is the earliest I can actually record a fight?

+So long as your ships includes a "GTM" tag in its name, and the fight meets the other criteria listed herein, it will be accepted even if the fight is performed before the role officially launches.

+Submissions will begin to be processed on Monday, September 27, 2021, so please don't submit fights before then (or, at the very least, don't expect a response before then.)

+You are, however, welcome to score your fights (set submit=false) before then using the `/ace` command.

+### Can I submit multiple fights over time?

+You can submit as many fights as you like, over any period of time.
+Do note that, however, only your "personal best" will remain on the board, and any lower-score fights will be overwritten once you submit a higher personal best.

+You cannot submit a fight with a score LOWER than your current personal best - the submission bot will reject your entry automatically.
+So don't worry about accidentally erasing your best run!

 ### What happens after I submit a score?